JetBerri/Stealer/README.md

 Fat-Stealer is a stealer that allows you to open a Backdoor in the victims machine and grab some info from Discord such as token, IP, name.
 When the victim opens it a black screen will appear...
 Simple stealer in Beta phase wirtten in python.
 More features will be available soon.

 # Terms
-- [@] Use this tool only for educational purposes.
+- [@] Use this tool for educational purposes only.
 - [@] Reselling is proibihited.
 - [@] You can't skid this project, don't be a skid :)